facet-lang/facet/docs/computation-types.md

 ## Feb 5th, 2021

-[Reading the slides from another of Levy’s presentations](https://www.cs.bham.ac.uk/~pbl/mgsfastlam.pdf), we see that CBPV’s value/computation divide can be seen as relating to the β and η laws for a given type.
+[Reading the slides from another of Levy’s presentations](https://www.cs.bham.ac.uk/~pbl/mgsfastlam.pdf), we see that fine-grain CBV’s value/computation divide can be seen as relating to the β and η laws for a given type.
 Since a value _is_, a term at value _type_ can’t perform effects, whereas a computation _returning_ a value might.
 Levy uses a set _E_ = {_CRASH_, _BANG_} of errors to illustrate the difference:

 > a value Γ ⊢v V : A denotes a function ⟦V⟧ : ⟦Γ⟧ → ⟦A⟧
 > a computation Γ ⊢c M : A denotes a function ⟦M⟧ : ⟦Γ⟧ → ⟦A⟧ + E

 One can interpret the β and η laws in the pure lambda calculus as meaning “anything at type Bool is a boolean” (for one).
 But this fails to hold for computations: `error CRASH : Bool` no longer has this property, and is clearly not a value.

 Facet’s value types include kinds like Type and Interface, (currently) built-in types like String, and user-defined datatypes.
 Values themselves, then, are inhabitants of these types, including e.g. fully-applied constructors.
-In CBPV values also include variables, but that’s less clear in Facet.
+In fine-grain CBV values also include variables, but that’s less clear in Facet.

 In Facet, we want functions to act on both values and computations—values for the usual meaning of function application, and computations for functions-as-handlers.
 Thus, it seems the context should hold variables of computation type.
 Consider: